 The Department of Imaging is uniquely integrated with all the departments and disease centers at both the clinical and research levels within Dana-Farber, and has broad connections across the clinical and research communities of Dana-Farber, Brigham and

-disease-based conferences and tumor boards.
+and tumor boards.

 One example of the successful integration with the oncologic clinics is the creation of a unique daily consultation service that staffs four radiologists on four clinical floors of the Yawkey Cancer Center: These specialists provide general and specialized